alikhaled3/task-manager/README.md

-# Welcome to your Expo app 👋
+# Welcome to your Task Manager App 👋

+A simple Task Manager built with React Native + Expo.
+The app allows users to add tasks, set a date & time, mark tasks as complete, and delete them.
 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Get started